queue-miscreant/neovimpv/README.md

 ### `:MpvYoutubeSearch {query}`

-Do a YouTube search for {query}, then open a split containing the results.
+Do a YouTube search for `{query}`, then open a split containing the results.
 See YouTube splits below for info.